behrouzhs/svdns/README.md

 ## Pre-trained word vectors

-We have run our algorithm on Wikipedia dump of 20160305 and the pre-trained word vectors file `svdns_wikipedia20160305_d100` which contains the first 100,000 frequent words can be downloaded at:
+We have run our algorithm on Wikipedia dump of 20160305 and the pre-trained word vectors file `svdns_wikipedia20160305_d100` which contains the first 100,000 frequent words can be downloaded at the following link.
+Our trained word vectors contain 163,188 words but because of file size limitation on GitHub we removed the bottom infrequent ones.

 [https://github.com/behrouzhs/svdns/blob/master/svdns_wikipedia20160305_d100.zip](https://github.com/behrouzhs/svdns/blob/master/svdns_wikipedia20160305_d100.zip)